Freenove/Freenove_Ultimate_Starter_Kit_for_ESP32/docs/source/fnk0047/codes/C/27_Bluetooth.rst

 .. py:function:: Class BluetoothSerial

-    This is a class library used to operate BluetoothSerial, which can directly read and set BluetoothSerial.
+    This is a class library used to operate **BluetoothSerial**, which can directly read and set **BluetoothSerial**.
 Here are some member functions:

     **begin(localName,isMaster):** Initialization function of the Bluetooth